isomerpages/nlb-reference/_business-management/business-resource-guide.md

 This article looks at the differences between a leader and a manager by looking at 9 areas, including the ability to lead change, be unique, take risks and build and cultivate relationships.

 * Kenny, B. (2016, September 22).
 Innovation under constraint: Constructing a turnaround at Lego.
-Retrieved 12 April 2017 from Harvard Business School Working Knowledge website: [http://hbswk.hbs.edu/item/innovation-under-constraint-constructing-a-turnaround-at-lego](http://hbswk.hbs.edu/item/innovation-under-constraint-constructing-a-turnaround-at-lego)
+Retrieved 23 January 2025 from Harvard Business School website: [https://www.hbs.edu/](https://www.hbs.edu/about/video.aspx?v=1_zt7xz8xq)

 This website contains a podcast interview conducted with Professor Jan Rivkin, who discusses his case study of the Lego company and how it had responded and adapted to economic changes to avoid bankruptcy.
 The transcript of the interview is also available via the website.